Supplemental Nutrition Assistance Program (SNAP)

 The State’s plan for SNAP-enrolled children in child care covers the months of October 2020 through June 2021.
 Children in child care are eligible for benefits if they are enrolled in SNAP and their child care facility is closed or operating with reduced attendance or hours, or if they live in the area of a school that is closed or operating with reduced attendance or hours.
 The State will auto-issue these benefits onto an existing EBT card.
 No application is necessary.
 Benefits will be available to households who qualify on September 15, 2021.

-EBT cardholders are now able to make online purchases at Amazon, ALDI, Walmart, BJ’s Warehouse Club (BJ’s) Price Chopper, Hannaford, Price Rite, McKinnon’s, and Whole Foods can accept EBT SNAP purchases on SNAP approved items only, and any additional fees (such as delivery fees) must be paid via another form of payment.
+EBT cardholders are now able to make online purchases at Amazon, ALDI, Walmart, BJ’s Warehouse Club (BJ’s) Price Chopper, Hannaford, Price Rite, McKinnon’s, Whole Foods, Shaw's, and Target can accept EBT SNAP purchases on SNAP approved items only, and any additional fees (such as delivery fees) must be paid via another form of payment.

 ***Walmart can accept both EBT SNAP & Cash purchases, with cash being able to be used for any additional fees and non-SNAP approved items.

-Amazon, ALDI, Walmart, BJ’s, Price Chopper, Hannaford, Price Rite, McKinnon’s, and Whole Foods may offer promotions at different times and delivery fees may be charged.
+Amazon, ALDI, Walmart, BJ’s, Price Chopper, Hannaford, Price Rite, McKinnon’s, Whole Foods, Shaw's, and Target may offer promotions at different times and delivery fees may be charged.
 Prior to making purchases the retailers’ websites should be checked to find any current promotions being offered.

 Scan & Go Purchase feature (in-club)